Customer Service FAQs

 There are several causes.
 In our area, one of the main causes is tree roots that may enter at the joints of pipes or cracks in older pipes.
 (Roots seek water and often force their way through a cracked pipe.)
 Also, broken pipe may allow soil to enter and cause a problem.
 Grease is also a main cause of clogged sewers.
 Grease that gets into sewer lines can harden or collect, causing stoppages and backups.

-Call WSSC Water's Emergency Service Center at 301-206-4002.
-An Emergency Service Center agent will review the property’s history and instruct you based on our records.
+Call WSSC Water's Emergency Services Center at 301-206-4002.
+An Emergency Services Center Advisor will review the property’s history and instruct you based on our records.

 There are several: